-After teaching full time for a decade, I now stay at home with my two young children.
+After teaching full time for a decade, I now devote my energies to tutoring and other part time work.
 I recently moved from Pennsylvania to New York, and my teaching experience was primarily in the Philadelphia suburbs.
 I tutored my own students extensively throughout my career.
 I have also worked as a community coordinator for a volunteer English as a Second Language program, and have worked with underprivileged students in an after-school tutoring program that I ran.
-I am PA certified in Social Studies (... [more]
+I am PA certified in ... [more]

 I have a Social Studies degree concentrating in History, and am Pennsylvania state certified to teach grades 7-12.
 I have focused on world history for the past six years, but I taught US history for three years, and can easily tutor a student in American history as well.